 This school is phenomenal in so many ways.
 As a parent of a child with special needs who is in a wheel chair.
 This is one of the most comfortable and cozy environments ever.
 They meet my son's needs in every aspect.
 Therapies speech OT vision and swim are just some of the additional things offered at this great school.
 Everything is very accessible and easy to use.
 The staff has been wonderful.
 Each year we have been lucky to work with highly trained teachers and professional staff members.
 The principal is also very friendly and approachable.
 Keep up the good work Gaenslen you are an awesome school.
 You deserve a 5 plus.

 Gaenslen School is a public middle school in Milwaukee.
-The principal of Gaenslen School is Cynthia Dismuke, whose e-mail is email@example.com.
-722 students attend Gaenslen School and identify mostly as Black, non-Hispanic; White, non-Hispanic; and Hispanic.
+The principal of Gaenslen School is Cynthia Dismuke, whose e-mail is firstname.lastname@example.org.
+722 students go to Gaenslen School and identify primarily as Black, non-Hispanic; White, non-Hispanic; and Hispanic.
 0.7% of the Gaenslen School students are "limited in English proficiency."
-92% of the 722 students here are paying reduced lunch prices.
-The student to teacher ratio at Gaenslen School is 12:1.
+92% of the 722 students here have subsidized lunches.
+The ratio of students to teachers at Gaenslen School is 12:1.
 Messmer Preparatory Catholic School is one of the nearest middle schools.

 - Computer arts